We use cookies to help provide you with the best possible online experience.

 In the last year, the following risk assessments were carried out/reviewed:

-- Internal Risk Assessments: General Risk Assessment for the whole practice, including Asbestos, Fire, Hazardous Substances, COSHH (Control of Substances Hazardous for Health), Manual Handling, Environment, Waste Disposal, Sharps, Drugs and Medicines
+- Internal Risk Assessments: General Risk Assessment for the whole practice, including Asbestos, Fire, Hazardous Substances, COSHH, Manual Handling, Environmental risk assessments, Waste Disposal, Sharps, Drugs and Medicines

 Training